otterera/utl-secam/README.md

   - Nightly: `SC_ACTIVE_WINDOWS=22:00-06:00`
   - Multiple windows: `SC_ACTIVE_WINDOWS=22:00-06:00,12:30-13:30`
 - When disarmed, frames still update on the dashboard but detection/saving are paused.
 The header shows Armed/Disarmed.
+Notes:
+- Windows wrap past midnight when the end time is earlier than the start (e.g., `22:00-06:00`).
+- The end of each window is exclusive; start is inclusive.
+- An empty `SC_ACTIVE_WINDOWS` means “always armed”.
+- The schedule uses the device’s local time.

 License
 -------